Foil (song): Background and composition

 "Foil" is a parody of Lorde's 2013 single "Royals".
-It retains the original song's instrumentation, but is slowed down to match Yankovic's singing voice.
 He mimics Lorde's "sultry croon".
 At two minutes and 23 seconds, it is the shortest parody on Mandatory Fun due to its omission of the bridge and final chorus from the original track.
 In an interview with Billboard, Lorde said Yankovic "asked ages ago if he could do it” and she agreed to his offer.
 Lorde enjoyed Yankovic's music, specifically his parody of "Confessions" (2004) by Usher.

 The song opens with Yankovic lamenting that he cannot finish food at restaurants, opting for a doggy bag.
 The first verse and chorus expand upon the usage of aluminum foil for food storage and preventing food spoilage, which Yankovic deems better than other food storage options such as "Tupperware containers."
-In a twist, the second verse discusses conspiracy theories; in particular, he mentions the Illuminati, shadow organizations, "black helicopters comin' cross the border," the New World Order and reinforces the belief that the moon landings were staged.
+In a twist, the second verse discusses conspiracy theories; in particular, he mentions the Illuminati, shadow organizations, "black helicopters comin' cross the border," the New World Order and reinforces the belief that the Moon landings were staged; all this ties into the song's theme through the figure of the tinfoil hat associated with conspiracy theorists.
 Yankovic planned to incorporate a twist in the song while outlining ideas.
 To conclude the song, Yankovic supports the benefits of aluminum foil by placing a tin foil hat atop his head to shield himself from "thought control rays" and "psychotronic scanning."